dineshkumar2029/Multiclass-Fish-Classification/README.md

 This project successfully demonstrates multiclass fish image classification using Deep Learning and Transfer Learning techniques.
 Among all models, MobileNet achieved the highest performance with excellent classification accuracy.

-The project also includes a deployment-ready Streamlit application for real-time predictions.

 ---